How to configure your own Debian FTP server with ProFTPD

 sudo nano /etc/proftpd/proftpd.conf

-# Specification of host name and welcome message
+# Specify hostname and welcome message

-ServerName "hostname/ipaddress"
+ServerName "hostname/IP-address"

 DisplayLogin "Your login to the Debian FTP server was successful!"

-# General login guidelines
+# General login policies

 <Global>